nicolasgranata/todo-sample/README.md

 `docker-compose up -d`

-Then you can browse to http://localhost:62500/swagger to test the endpoints.
+Then you can browse to http://localhost:63500/swagger to test the endpoints.

+If necessary, you can change the port by modifying the docker-compose.yml file.

 <!-- CONTRIBUTING -->
 ## Contributing